 heat transfer reflective films can be applied to most fabrics - so long as they can withstand the heat of application.
 Films should be applied using a "dry" iron set to medium temperature (a "cotton" setting, or 325ºF).
 Allow the iron's surface temperature to equalize for a few minutes before using.
 Solid silver 8712 has a pinkish-mauve colored film that must first be removed before application.
 Black C790 has a transparent film that must be removed prior to application.
 Fluorescent 8786 orange and 8787 yellow have no removable film.
 For solid silver and fluorescent colors, the white paper side faces up during application.
 For 5410 diamond mesh, the green liner faces up.
-For 5510 silver comfort trim, the blue film side faces up.
+For 5510 silver comfort trim, the blue film liner faces up.
 For 5686 and 5687 bi-color comfort trim, the clear liner should be on top.